mhowlett/Nhiredis/README.md

 * Nhiredis was approximately 10% slower than ServiceStack.Redis.
 * but Nhiredis consumed approximately 10% less memory than ServiceStack.Redis.

-The slightly worse performance is annoying, however:
+The slightly worse performance is a bit annoying, however:

 * This is not a practical concern for most people.
 A more appealing (and complete) interface is more important.